thanos-io/thanos/docs/components/sidecar.md

                                  Path to YAML file with request logging configuration.
 See format details:
                                  https://thanos.io/tip/thanos/logging.md/#configuration
-      --shipper.upload-compacted
+      --shipper.meta-file-name="thanos.shipper.json"
+                                 the file to store shipper metadata in --shipper.upload-compacted
                                  If true shipper will try to upload compacted blocks as well.
 Useful for migration purposes.